stellar/slingshot/zkvm/docs/zkvm-spec.md

 A _scalar_ is an integer modulo [Ristretto group](https://ristretto.group) order `|G| = 2^252 + 27742317777372353535851937790883648493`.

-Scalars are encoded as 32-byte [data types](#data-type) using little-endian convention.
+Scalars are encoded as 32-byte [strings](#string-type) using little-endian convention.

 Every scalar in the VM is guaranteed to be in a canonical (reduced) form: an instruction that operates on a scalar checks if the scalar is canonical.